...After the Phantoms of Your Former Self: Plot

 In the present, Louis (Jacob Anderson) and Molloy (Eric Bogosian) begin the second session of their interview while having dinner together.
 During dinner, Louis confesses that he no longer preys on people and that his last victim was in 2000.

-Louis' story continues with Lestat (Sam Reid) disposing of the priests that he killed in the previous episode in the church graveyard.
+Louis' story continues with Lestat (Sam Reid) disposing of the priests he killed in the previous episode in the church graveyard.
 Louis follows him while stumbling around as his transformation into a vampire is progressing.
-Louis then notices drops of blood on the ground from one of the corpses and tries to taste it but is stopped by Lestat.
-He explains that drinking blood from a dead body can kill vampires.
+Louis then notices drops of blood on the ground from one of the corpses and tries to taste it but is stopped by Lestat, who explains that drinking blood from a dead body can kill vampires.

-Lestat then helps Louis find his first prey at a bar and they then find a man, whom they later bring to Lestat's house.
-Upon arrival, Louis devours the man while Lestat teaches him the right way to suck the blood through the neck.
+Lestat then helps Louis find his first prey at a bar - they identify a man whom they later bring to Lestat's house.
+There, Louis devours the man while Lestat teaches him the right way to suck the blood through the neck.
 Afterwards, Louis is overwhelmed with guilt, so he decides to go home.
-On the way home, the sunlight shines on him and burns his skin.
+On the way, the sunlight shines on him and burns his skin.
 In pain, he runs back to Lestat's house.
 Lestat then shows Louis his bedroom and invites Louis to sleep on top of him in his coffin.

 The following night, Lestat teaches Louis to listen to people's heartbeats and thoughts.
-Louis asks Lestat to read his mind, and Lestat replies that he can no longer do it on Louis as it is part of the sacrifice after turning him into a vampire.
-They then visit Du Lac's family house where Louis reunites with his mother (Rae Dawn Chong) and sister, Grace (Kalyne Coleman).
-He practices his abilities on them and, while hugging Grace, he feels two other heartbeats, sensing that she is pregnant, and tells her that she is carrying twins.
+Louis asks Lestat to read his mind and Lestat replies that he can no longer do it as it is part of the sacrifice after turning him into a vampire.
+They then visit Du Lac's family home where Louis reunites with his mother (Rae Dawn Chong) and sister, Grace (Kalyne Coleman).
+He practises his abilities on them and, while hugging Grace, he feels two other heartbeats, sensing that she is pregnant, and tells her that she is carrying twins.
 Later, it is shown that Louis now has his own coffin.
 Before sleep, Louis tells Lestat that he wants to buy the Fair Play Saloon and asks Lestat to support him, to which he agrees.

-Five years later, Louis, who has been away from his family since his last visit, pays his family a visit and learns that, in addition to the twins, Grace has given birth to another baby.
-When Grace leaves the room to care for her other children in another room, she asks Louis to hold the baby.
-Louis is tempted to eat the baby, but he chooses to go home without saying goodbye and leaves the baby on the floor.
-At Lestat's house, Louis tells him about the guilt and shame for nearly eating his own nephew.
+Five years later Louis, who has been away from his family since his last visit, pays them a visit and learns that, in addition to the twins, Grace has given birth to another baby.
+When Grace leaves the room to care for her other children, she asks Louis to hold the baby.
+Louis is almost overwhelmed by the desire to eat the baby but instead forces himself to leave the baby on the floor and go home without saying goodbye.
+At Lestat's house, Louis tells him about the guilt and shame he felt for nearly eating his own nephew.

-Later, the two go out to see an opera show.
-During the performance, Lestat is unimpressed by the lead tenor's performance and ends up feeling unamused.
-After the performance, Lestat talks to and invites the tenor to his house.
-Lestat then kills him, while Louis watches in horror.
-However, Louis eventually decides to join Lestat to drink his blood.
+Later, the two go out to see an opera but Lestat is unimpressed by the lead tenor's performance.
+After, Lestat talks to the tenor and invites him to his house.
+Lestat then kills him while Louis watches in horror.
+However, Louis eventually joins Lestat in drinking their victim's blood.